zapabob/ROCm/README.md

   * As such, we do not support AMD Carrizo and Kaveri APUs as hosts for such GPUs.
   * Thunderbolt 1 and 2 enabled GPUs are not supported by GFX8 GPUs on ROCm.
 Thunderbolt 1 & 2 are based on PCIe 2.0.

-### Supported Operating Systems - New operating systems available

-The ROCm 3.1.0.x platform supports the following operating systems:

- * Ubuntu 16.04.5(Kernel 4.15) and 18.04.3(Kernel 4.15 and Kernel 5.3)
- * CentOS 7.7 (Using devtoolset-7 runtime support)
- * RHEL 7.7 (Using devtoolset-7 runtime support)

 #### ROCm support in upstream Linux kernels

 As of ROCm 1.9.0, the ROCm user-level software is compatible with the AMD drivers in certain upstream Linux kernels.